-The complexity of the area’s traffic issues means they are unlikely to be addressed by a single solution so, for illustrative purposes, we have developed two indicative packages which combine a range of measures.
-At this stage these have not been fully defined or developed.
+The complexity of the area’s traffic issues means they are unlikely to be addressed by a single solution so, for illustrative purposes, we developed two indicative packages which combined a range of measures.
+These were not fully defined or developed.

-The measures have been specifically selected as having the potential to help alleviate the issues identified in the local area.
+The measures were specifically selected as having the potential to help alleviate the issues identified in the local area.

 A lot of people commute into and out of Harrogate

 A lot of trips are made into and out of Harrogate, with people living in the town travelling to work elsewhere (particularly to York and Leeds) and those working in the town often living elsewhere where property prices are lower.
 This leads to high levels of traffic, and resulting congestion, on the main routes in and out of Harrogate.